genego-io/genego-io/README.md

 Currently I am mostly interested in intelligent document processing, AI and figuring out how to gain an edge in life with LLMs.

+In my free time I spend a lot of hours experimenting around with tech, martial arts and traveling.

 ---